 I wrote down lots of ideas during her keynote, and one note sparked an idea for a blog post here on Reel Librarians.
 At one point, Rempel mentioned Chimamanda Ngozi Adichie’s 2009 TED Talk, “The Danger of a Single Story,” to illustrate how creativity is enhanced by collaboration and by multiple voices.

 If you have not already watched this TED Talk, then please do so.
-Adichie is so articulate and inspiring, and I found myself connecting to what she said in so many ways.
+Adichie is so inspiring, and I found myself connecting to what she said in so many ways.
 Just one of those ways involves why I began researching portrayals of librarians in film almost 20 years ago and what sustains me to keep doing it.

 Let me pull out a few quotes from Adichie’s talk and explore how, in my mind, they connect to researching reel librarians:

 So that is how to create a single story, show a people as one thing, as only one thing, over and over again, and that is what they become. [at 9:27]